Kellogg Biological Station: Gull Lake Library

 An MSU branch library, also known as the Gull Lake Library, is part of Michigan State University's W.K.
 Kellogg Biological Station.
 The Gull Lake Library contains over 12,000 volumes, many of which are bound journal volumes.

-Nearly 150 current serial titles are received.
+Roughly 150 current serial titles are received.
 The collection supports the research interests of KBS faculty, staff, students and visiting scientists in aquatic and terrestrial ecology, evolution, behavior and agro-ecology.